appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 }
 ~~~

-This flow demonstrates the full cycle from publish to response using the webhook `response_url` model.
+This flow demonstrates the full cycle from publish to response using the Connected Identity UUID-based model.
 Optionally, the final step may use SSE or WSS push interfaces instead of polling.

 The VESPER OOB interface specification offers a modular architecture for telephony identity authentication.
 It supports both simple publish/retrieve workflows and bidirectional identity binding through Connected Identity.

 # Authentication Service Procedures for VESPER OOB